Declutter Your Home In Less Than 15 Minutes A Day

 · Store reward cards you don’t need (some will take a phone number)

 Going through the decluttering process and getting rid of clutter is the first step towards an organized home.
-You’re going to love the results!
+Whether you take 15 minutes a day for a week or go crazy and go thru the list in a whole day, you’re going to love the results!

 Have fun with it!
 I’m here, going through this process and this checklist with you.
 You’ve got this!